c08oprkiua/RSDK-Modding-Wiki/docs/RSDK/GeneralFormats.md

 Usually stored in `/Game/GameConfig.bin` (except in RSDKv1), this is the first file the engine loads, and contains various bits of information pertaining to basics of the game being run, including:

 * The game's name
 * A description of the game

-* Global values, including variables, sound effects, and scripts
+* Global information, including variables, sound effects, and scripts
 * Scene categories and names (as seen in the Dev Menu)

 ## Stage Config